 As you pass by Clampitt Falls, you will walk upwards through the Secret Garden and the Victorian Fern Garden to reach the top of the Lady Exmouth Falls and Buzzard’s View.
 Buzzard's View offers the most spectacular view across South Devon and Dartmoor.
 The path down takes you through ancient woodland to the Lily Lake, old Orchard and Bee Garden and to the 30m Zip Wire and Mini-Assault Course.

 Lakes & Poets' Corner

-Canonteign has a total of 7 lakes including the Lily Lake and Swan Lake, the latter being home to our pair of Black Swans, Dame Margot and Rudolph.
+Canonteign has a total of 7 lakes including the Lily Lake and Swan Lake.
 The Lower Lakes provide a fascinating walk in themselves, giving you the opportunity to visit wildlife in its natural habitat and spot kingfishers, bats, butterflies, wildfowl and otter.
 In the early 1990s the current Lord Exmouth constructed these lakes and here, particularly in spring and early summer, carpets of yellow buttercups and orchids adorn the grass meadows surrounding the lakes.
 We have recently added a round sitting bench and 12 poems around an ancient oak tree, which we have named Poets' Corner.
 Poets' Corner is designed as a peaceful area where you can sit and dream away a sunny afternoon surrounded by some of the most beautiful views Devon has to offer.

 Woodland Wildlife Walks